fluxninja/aperture/docs/content/concepts/policies/policy-blueprints.md

 Aperture policies & dashboards generator utility.

-This utility can be used to generate policies and dashboards "in-place", that is generate files with Aperture policies and Grafana dashboards.
+This utility can be used to generate Aperture policies and Grafana dashboards "in-place".
 Check [aperture-blueprint's README.md](https://github.com/fluxninja/aperture-blueprints/blob/main/README.md) for more details.

 positional arguments: